SeguraInsurance/challenge/whatsapp-lead-intake/README.md

 Use these as reference for tone, flow, and data structure — or don't.
 How you interpret and use them is part of what we're evaluating.

 ## Constraints

-- Backend in Python (FastAPI preferred)
+Tech Stack: You are free to choose your preferred stack, though Python with FastAPI is preferred.

-- You can use the WhatsApp Cloud API, Twilio Sandbox, or simulate the webhook with a plain POST endpoint — your call, but justify it
+Messaging Integration: You may use the WhatsApp Cloud API, Twilio Sandbox, or simply simulate the webhook with a plain POST endpoint.
+Please provide a brief justification for your choice.

-- The bot flow should be completable in under 5 messages from the client's side
+Conversation Flow: The bot interaction should be concise, completing the full journey in 5 messages or fewer from the client’s side.

-- No authentication required
+Security: No authentication is required for this implementation

 ## Deliverables